 An invoice was submitted to the City of Monticello for $22,500 for half of the cost of engineering fees for a proposed convention center.
 The invoice appears to have been submitted to the city by the EDFM.
 However, the EDFM did not approve, issue or authorize the invoice, according to the EDFM statement.

-Though the name of the forestry festival account is EDFM dba Arkansas Forest Festival, no EDFM staff or board members are authorized authorized signatures on forestry festival account, according to the EDFM.
+Though the name of the forestry festival account is EDFM dba Arkansas Forest Festival, no EDFM staff or board members are authorized signatories on forestry festival account, according to the EDFM.

 EDFM executive director Nita McDaniel on August 15, 2016 requested an investigation by the Arkansas Office of Legislative Audit and 10th Judicial District Prosecutor Thomas Deen.
 All documents pertaining to the EDFM dba Arkansas Forest Festival account were submitted to both Deen and state Legislative Office to aid in their investigation.